HanleyKingston/CFF_analysis_via_GENESIS/README.md

 # CFF_analysis_via_GENESIS

 ## Contents:
-### tables:
+### files and tables (not all of these are uploaded but all are needed to run analysis)
 samples_flag.txt - samples to flag (extracted from samples_flag_or_exclude.txt)
 samples_excldue.txt - sampels to exclude (extracted from samples_flag_or_exclude.txt)
-participants_cffwgs.tsv - participant phenotype data (note: not uploaded yet, need to make directory private first) samples_flag_or_exclude.txt - a list of samples to flag or exclude (note:not uploaded yet) keep_samples.rds - a vector of sample IDs to include in PC/GRM creation and assoc. testing keep_var_stringent.rds - vector of variant IDs to include in LD-pruning, PC/GRM creation, and association testing... based on stringent QC and pruning criteria (see below)
+participants_cffwgs.tsv - participant phenotype data (note: not uploaded yet, need to make directory private first) samples_flag_or_exclude.txt - a list of samples to flag or exclude (note:not uploaded yet) CFF_sid_onlyGT.gds - gds file with sid as sample IDs keep_samples.rds - a vector of sample IDs to include in PC/GRM creation and association testing keep_var_stringent.rds - vector of variant IDs to include in LD-pruning, PC/GRM creation, and association testing... based on stringent QC and pruning criteria (see below) pc_grm_output.txt - manually saved command line output from generating PCs and GRMs keep_sample_noTwins.rds - a vector of sample IDs to include in association testing

 ### scripts
 flag_exclude_in_particiapnts.R - annotate participants phenotype data based on sampels to flag or excldue